-Almost two decades ago, one of the finest boxing documentaries ever made was finally released.
-The Academy Award-winning When We Were Kings details Muhammad Ali’s 1974 fight with George Foreman in Kinshasa, Zaire, in which Ali regained the heavyweight title stripped from him because of his refusal to fight in the Vietnam War.
+More than two decades ago, one of the finest boxing documentaries ever made was finally released.
+The Academy Award-winning When We Were Kings details Muhammad Ali’s 1974 fight with George Foreman in Kinshasa, Zaire, in which Ali regained the heavyweight title stripped from him because of his refusal to participate in the Vietnam War.
 Bolstered by compelling interviews, the film introduces us to a plethora of memorable characters who highlight the event’s cultural importance.
 The actual fight, however, is never an afterthought, and Ali’s beautifully orchestrated eighth round knockout of Foreman provides an excellent climax to a slick film.
-It is a decidedly glowing remembrance of the force Ali had been, but this subjectivity aside, When We Were Kings remains magnificent documentary art.
+It is a decidedly glowing remembrance of the force Muhammad Ali had been, but this subjectivity aside, When We Were Kings will forever be magnificent documentary art.

 Ali, unsurprisingly, emerges as the documentary’s star.
 We get a sanitized version of ‘The Greatest” in When We Were Kings, which at times borders on hagiography.
 His charisma and clever word play is overwhelming, and contrasts sharply with the dour Foreman, whose intimidating reserve is substantiated by footage of his incredible destruction of Joe Frazier.
 A clear favorite leading up to the fight, Foreman’s punching power was awesome, and there’s a memorable scene in When We Were Kings in which he pounds the heavy bag so hard that he creates a turkey-sized dent in it.